 It’s hard to follow directions if you don’t know where you’re starting from.

-Any good plan should start with understanding where you are now.
-If you’re not sure what keywords your website ranks for right now, I recommend signing up for a free Moz account and using their Keyword Explorer tool.
+To see what keywords your website ranks for right now, I recommend creating a free Moz account and using their Keyword Explorer tool.

-In the Keyword Explorer, change the search setting to “root domain.”
-Then, type your domain name in the search box.
+In the Keyword Explorer, type your website URL into the search box.

 What you’ll see on the results is your Site Overview, including the number of keywords ranked.
 Make sure to click over to “See all ranking keywords” to see the top 50 keywords your site is ranked for.

 Look through the keyword list to see any keywords you’d like to rank higher for and make note of them.
-Save the results by exporting them so you can monitor your improvements later.
+You can also save the results by exporting them to a spreadsheet, so you can monitor your improvements later.